govindkailas/schedule-vms-with-kubevirt/README.md

 ```

  ## Accessing Kubernetes objects from within a Pod
- A question would arise in the mind on why the rolebinding is needed?
+ A question would arise in mind on why the role binding is needed.
 Before that, we need to understand how does a pod get access to `kube-api`.
 Each pod gets a service account (usually the default service account from the namespace) token mounted which has certain `RBAC` permissions.
-Inside the pod, token is mounted under `/var/run/secrets/kubernetes.io/serviceaccount`. `Kubectl` and `virtctl` cli can use this token to talk to API server.
+Inside the pod, the token is mounted under `/var/run/secrets/kubernetes.io/serviceaccount`. `Kubectl` and `virtctl` cli can use this token to talk to the API server.
 More details regarding how to access Kubernetes API server from a Pod is [explained here ](https://kubernetes.io/docs/tasks/run-application/access-api-from-pod/).
 So we need to ensure this service account has the required permissions to manage KubeVirt resources like VMs.

 Some pointers to consider:
  - A container image with kubectl and virtctl installed, using the [image from here](https://github.com/govindkailas/kubectl-virtctl/pkgs/container/kubectl-virtctl)
  - Service account with access to KubeVirt CRDs and [rolebinding](kubevirt-rolebinding.yaml)

-KubeVirt already has `ClusterRole` called `kubevirt.io:edit` that allows managing VM related objects.
+KubeVirt already has `ClusterRole` called `kubevirt.io:edit` that allows managing VM-related objects.
 More [details here](https://kubevirt.io/user-guide/operations/authorization/#default-edit-role).
 We can bind this role to the default service account in the current namespace:

 Apply the `RoleBinding` for the `default` service account:
 ```